What is a playgroup?

 Why playgroups are good for children

-Why playgroups are good for parents
+Why playgroups are good for parents and caregivers

 - meet new people and make new friends

-- share concerns, ideas and experiences
+- share tips, concerns, ideas and experiences

-- learn from other parents
+- learn from other parents and caregivers

-- learn more about your community and connect with local services.
+- learn more about your community

 Finding a local playgroup

 You can find playgroups all across Australia.
-To contact an existing playgroup or to set up one, talk to your local playgroup association or call their toll free number – 1800 171 882.
+To contact an existing playgroup or to set up one, talk to your local playgroup association or call the toll free number – 1800 171 882.
 There’s a playgroup association in almost every state and territory in Australia.

 Playgroup associations can offer:

-- play ideas and professional support for activities
+- resources, play ideas and professional support

 - regular playgroup publications

-- information on conferences and workshops
+- information on programs, conferences and workshops

 - comprehensive insurance cover